evdcush/Chest/Awesomes/awesome_knowledge_mgmt.md

 - [coggle](https://coggle.it)

-   - Pretty decent, fairly limited, customizeability (in a good way)
+   - Pretty decent, fairly limited, customizability (in a good way)

    - I love that you can actually have a node with full markdown support